AdamWalters1/Q2-R-Project-Group-8/README.md

 We are analyzing the data and see if words that are in the five essays all have a overall negative or positive tone.

-**Describe the steps you took to prepare the data for analysis** To make the data into a tfidf.
+**Describe the steps you took to prepare the data for analysis**

+**(tfidf portion)**
+To make the data into a tfidf.
 We first imported the neccesarry libraries, after that we imported the data into a variable called df.
 We then made a variable called corpG using Corpus to get the responses.
 After we made corpG we then made a code that will clean the data of any words that is unknown, stopwords, numbers, whitespace, or any other words that will break the code.
-What we did next was made the corpG into a TermDocumentMatrix
+What we did next was made the corpG into a TermDocumentMatrix called tdG

 TF-IDF Analysis: